 However, with a 2-year warranty, the Flash XL works out to $199.50 per year.
 In contrast, the Master Max ($569 / 5-year warranty) averages $113 per year.

 That’s the only quibble.
-Considering its premium features and massive weight limit, the Flash XL is still a bargain.
-Tall, extra-wide users will enjoy a great fit in a Flash XL.
-As well, given its low 16.5-20.5″ seat height, it’s also a decent option for short, thick sizes.
+Considering its premium features and massive weight limit, the Flash XL is a solid gaming chair for fat guys.
+Also, given its low 16.5-20.5″ seat height, it’s a decent option for shorter, thicker sizes as well.

 Flash XL FLH from E-Win $399 $499